LLNL/variorum/src/docs/sphinx/IBM.rst

 Power caps and GPU power shifting ratio can be set by using OPAL/Skiboot.
 This is an inband interface through the BMC located on the node.

-Node power caps are set by writing to the following file in watts:
+Node power caps are set by writing to the following file in Watts:
 `/sys/firmware/opal/powercap/system-powercap/powercap-current`

 Socket level power capping and memory power capping is not available.